susanemcg/DigitalSecurityForJournalists/the_technology/understanding_the_internet.md

 see where it’s coming from and when, as well as where it’s going.
 But only your device and the website you’re communicating with can open the envelope to see what’s inside.
-By contrast, if you connect to a website via , it’s more like sending your information via hundreds of postcards;
+By contrast, if you connect to a website via `http`, it’s more like sending your information via hundreds of postcards;
 not only can every node that handles it see where it is coming from and where it is going, the contents of your messages are there for anyone to read as well.